bitboxer/atlas/content/blog/starting-the-chess-journey.md

 - It's just a list of lists.
 There's no content yet and the idea is to provide it as I go while I study things.
 I will probably write a blog post for each section as they are now.
 And then expand each section from there.

+  Hope you enjoyed it and see you soon!